-1.2.4.2.2 Committee on Dispatch of Business, consisting of one (1) member of the clergy and two (2) laypersons.
+- 1.2.4.2.2 Committee on Dispatch of Business, consisting of one (1) member of the clergy and two (2) laypersons.
 Not less than four (4) weeks prior to a Convention, this Committee shall prepare and submit to the Secretary an Order of Business, together with any proposed special rules for the conduct of the business of Convention.
 As occasion requires, this Committee shall suggest changes to the Order during the Convention.
-At least two (2) weeks prior to the Convention, the Secretary shall send a copy of the Order of Business and proposed special rules for the conduct of business to every Member of Convention.

-1.2.4.2.3 Committee on Reference, consisting of six (6) persons, three (3) members of the clergy and three (3) laypersons; and the Secretary of Convention and the Chancellor of the Diocese as members ex officio.
-No more than four (4) of the persons appointed to serve shall have served on the last Committee on Reference, and no person may serve on more than three consecutive Committees on Reference.
+At least two (2) weeks prior to the Convention, the Secretary shall send a copy of the Order of Business and proposed special rules for the conduct of business to every Member of Convention. - 1.2.4.2.3 Committee on Reference, consisting of six (6) persons, three (3) members of the clergy and three (3) laypersons; and the Secretary of Convention and the Chancellor of the Diocese as members ex officio.
+No more than four (4) of the persons appointed to serve shall have served on the last Committee on Reference, and no person may serve on more than three consecutive Committees on Reference, except that the person currently serving as the Chair of the Committee may serve on no more than six consecutive Committees on Reference.
 This Committee shall review resolutions proposed for action at the Convention and shall provide an opportunity for discussion of them before each meeting of Convention, at which time any member of a congregation within this Diocese, any member of the clergy eligible to vote at a Convention, and other persons invited by this Committee, may speak.
-This Committee shall take any one or more of the following actions with regard to each proposed resolution at any time prior to or during the meeting of said Convention:

-(a) Refer any resolution with funding implications to Diocesan Council, and give notice of that referral to the proposer of the resolution.

-(b) Present the resolution to said Convention for consideration, with or without a recommendation.

-(c) In consultation with the presenter of a resolution, reword and revise the resolution as to form, style and content.

-(d) Combine any two or more resolutions dealing with the same subject matter into a single resolution.
-The presenters of any resolutions so combined shall be given the opportunity to participate in the combining process.

-(e) Determine the legality of a resolution under applicable law, including the Constitution and Canons of this Diocese, and advise the presenter of its findings.
+This Committee shall take any one or more of the following actions with regard to each proposed resolution at any time prior to or during the meeting of said Convention: - (a) Refer any resolution with funding implications to Diocesan Council, and give notice of that referral to the proposer of the resolution. - (b) Present the resolution to said Convention for consideration, with or without a recommendation. - (c) In consultation with the presenter of a resolution, reword and revise the resolution as to form, style and content. - (d) Combine any two or more resolutions dealing with the same subject matter into a single resolution.
+The presenters of any resolutions so combined shall be given the opportunity to participate in the combining process. - (e) Determine the legality of a resolution under applicable law, including the Constitution and Canons of this Diocese, and advise the presenter of its findings.
 A resolution that is contrary to any applicable law shall not be considered by the Members of Convention for adoption unless the purpose of the resolution is to seek change in the law.